laivii/Sierpinski/README.md

 4. We give that list to our function that draws or forms the picture
 5. and TADA we will have a picture of that shape on our screens

-## Here is one picture made with this code:
+## Here's some pictures:
-Here some pictures drawn with Javascript:
+Pictures drawn with Javascript (all of these have 1 million dots):
 <table>
     <tr>
         <td><img src="images/sierpinski_hexagon.png"></td>